Biggen8990/word_guessing_game/README.md

-Word Guessing Game (Python Edition)
+Word Guessing Game (Web Edition)

-A versatile, menu-based word guessing game supporting multi-slot saves, custom themes, user profiles, multiplayer, tiered features, statistics, and admin/teacher reporting—built for fun, learning, and real classroom use.
+A user-friendly, customizable word guessing game for students, teachers, and casual players.
+Play solo or multiplayer, import your own word lists, and unlock advanced features with higher-level tiers.
+Includes leaderboard, stats logging, and teacher/admin tools for the classroom or group competitions.

  Features
+🎮 Interactive gameplay: guess the secret word with contextual and alphabetical hints 🔄 Multi-slot save/resume (slots unlocked by tier)
+👥 Multiplayer support (PvP hotseat with score tracking) 🏆 High scores and average tries tracker by mode and user 🗂️ Import/preview custom word lists for endless content 🛡️ Profile and tier selection for users and admins
+📋 Session/game logging, admin stats/reporting, and session export (CSV)
+💡 Contextual hints from built-in or custom lists
+✅ Full test suite for every main feature

+ How to Play
+Log in or create a user profile (stored locally).
-Flexible word lists: Choose from defaults, import custom lists, or switch lists anytime
+Choose a word list (default, import your own, or switch at any time).
-Hints: Contextual and alphabetical hints for every word (with premium early/extra hints) Single-player and hotseat multiplayer (PvP), with score tracking and optional role swaps Difficulty modes and stat tracking per mode
-Multi-slot save/resume (slots/tier: 1/3/5+/admin)
-User login/profile saving (auto-remembers last user)
-Leaderboard: per-mode high scores, displayed after each win Session/game history logging for parental/teacher review (saved to .txt and .json) Admin controls: clear leaderboard, view/export user progress/history, and CSV export for audits Fully tested with automated test suite

- How To Play

-Choose your username/profile (auto-remembers last user) Pick your tier (“free”, “paid”, “premium”, “admin”) Pick an optional custom word list (for themes, lessons, or fun) Set difficulty (easy/hard) and choose single or multiplayer Try to guess the secret word!
-Enter your guess, or type give up to reveal the answer and end the round.
-Get hints and see win/loss stats, leaderboards, and your average guess count Save and resume on any slot (more slots unlocked for paid/pro/admin) Admins/teachers can view and export user progress/stats/reports
+Pick difficulty mode (easy/hard) and single or multiplayer.
+Guess the word!
+Use hints, save games, and see your stats.
+Teachers/admins can view/monitor all users and export session reports.

+ Tiered Features
+Tier	Save Slots	Custom Lists	Advanced Stats	Admin Tools Free	1	No	Basic	No
+Paid	3	Yes	Yes	No
+Premium	5+	Yes	Yes	No
+Admin	10	Yes	Yes	All

  Menu Navigation

-Play Game: Start a new round (single/multiplayer, mode selection) View Leaderboard: View top scores
+Play Game: Start a new round and guess the word!
-View Leaderboard by Mode: See scores for easy/hard Help/About: See instructions, feature guide, FAQ Import Word List (paid+): Add or switch to a custom list (.txt) Clear Leaderboard (admin): Resets scores
-View User Progress (admin): See per-user stats/logs, export CSV
-Quit: Exit app

- Tier Features

-Tier	Save Slots	Custom Word List	Advanced Stats	Admin Controls Free	1	        No	                Basic	        No Paid	3	        Yes	                Yes	            No Premium	5+	        Yes	                Yes         	No Admin	10	        Yes	                Full	        Yes
+View Leaderboard: Top scores overall and by mode.
+Help/About: Game instructions, FAQ, and tier info.
+Profile: View or change your username and tier.
+Import Word List/Manage Words (Paid+): Upload or switch custom lists.
+Admin: Clear leaderboard, view/export user progress, and more.
+Save/Resume: Multi-slot support based on your tier.

+ Tech Stack
+Python 3.x
+Flask (for web UI and routing)
+HTML/CSS (templating)
+JSON (for save files, logs, and progress)
+Automated testing: unittest

+ Getting Started
+Clone/download this repo.
+Install Flask with pip3 install flask.
+Run with python3 app_web.py.
+Open a browser to http://localhost:5000
+Use built-in or custom word lists (.txt, one word per line).

  Testing

-Automated test scripts included:

-Validates word list loading, hint logic, multi-slot saves, search/guess correctness, tiered access, PvP scoring, high scores, windowing, and session history.

-Run with:
+Test all features and logic with:

 1python3 word_game_test.py

- Quick FAQ

-Q: How do I switch word lists?
- A: Choose "Import Word List" from the menu and preview/choose any .txt file (one word per line).

-Q: Why are some menu options hidden or locked?
- A: Some advanced features (multi-slot, import/export, admin) require a non-free or admin tier.
+ Screenshots/Demos
+(Optional: Add screenshots, GIFs, or a short video demo here)

  Author

-Justin McVey | GitHub: Biggen8990 | Feb.
-13th, 2026
+Justin McVey | 03/22/2026 | GitHub: Biggen8990